whitewhidow/quest-sideloader-linux/README.md

 sudo cp ./sideload.sh /usr/local/bin/sideload
 ```

 you can now run `sideload` from any 'app-folder' folder containing an apk, and optional OBB file(s).
+(OR EVEN FROM AN FTP (RCLONE/GDRIVE) MOUNT)

 ## One-Time Prerequisites (LINUX OPTIONAL)